chaunmt/Interactive-Prerequisite-Flowchart/README.md

 ## What to do before next meeting?
-- Please checkout JavaScript, Next.js, React.js
+- Please checkout JavaScript, Next.js, React.j.
-- Checkout our 1st issues for tasks.
 - Fill out this form: https://forms.gle/uWBirtyzCCiWn4jY6.

 ## What we plan